SESYNC-ci/syllabi/_drafts/computational-institute.md

 ## Schedule (tentative)

-**Plenary sessions begin promptly at 9:00 am.** Come prepared to survive until the first coffee break at 10:30am and on site lunch provided by SESYNC at 12:30 pm.
+**Plenary sessions begin promptly at 9:00 am.** Come prepared to survive until the first coffee break at 10:30am and on-site lunch provided by SESYNC at 12:30 pm.
 Trainees are responsible for their own breakfast and dinner arrangements (we can make recommendations).

 [//]: # " Bracketed [name] is the presenter, who is not necessarilly responsible for preparing material "